ceceliacreates/ionic-cypress/README.md

 ## Running the Tests

 Cypress is a dependency of this repo and will install in the previous step.
+You'll need to update the `baseUrl` in the `cypress.json` file to match the port where your app is running.

 ### Cypress Open Mode